Go Beyond Book Club

 Trouble in Camelot

-Jackie Kennedy once said that J.B.
-West was,
+Jackie Kennedy once said about J.B.
+West:

-"One of the most extraordinary man I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispered to him, "Mr. West, will you be my friend for life?"
+"One of the most extraordinary man I have ever met" and as she said goodbye to Mr. West upon leaving The White House she whispered to him, "Mr. West, will you be my friend for life?"

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that